mvanthoor/rustic-book/src/introduction/roadmap.md

 thousands of test games in a row without crashing, making illegal moves or forfeiting on time.

 Go back and read the above paragraph again.
-This is one of the most important things in chess programming.
+This is absolutely essential.
 If your baseline engine is not bug-free, any and all features you add next will either not bring you the improvement they should, or they won't work at all.
 This also means you should only move on to the next feature if the previous feature has proven to be working correctly.

 Fixing bugs _afterwards_, in a feature you added weeks or even months ago is difficult in a chess engine; much more so than it is in "normal" software.
+The reason is that many features are synergetic; this means that the behavior or effectiveness of one feature can be altered by another.
+If you add a new feature and it doesn't work right, it could be because of a bug in an older piece of code... but you won't know until you check _all_ the code.

 After you hit the second milestone, you should have an engine that is on par with Rustic Alpha 1 with regard to functionality.
 The engine has no